 Past PMD Projects have included:

-- Collating, checking, binding, and boxing braille books for the National Braille Press
+- Collating, checking, binding, and boxing Braille books for the National Braille Press

 Many, many thanks to the many PMD supporters who made this all possible!